The Unhappy Professional

 You can't make them do their own work.
 Some people never will.
 Others start to see the value that therapy is having on their partner and it motivates them to seek therapy too.

-But here's what we've observed: when one person changes how they show up, the dynamic shifts.
+But here's what I've observed: when one person changes how they show up, the dynamic shifts.
 Your partner responds differently because you're different.
 Sometimes that opens things up.
 Sometimes it clarifies that the relationship isn't viable.
 Either way, you're operating from solid ground instead of reactivity.

 And if you've been the one pushing for change while they refuse?
 This work helps you figure out what you're willing to accept.
 And what you're not.